andreffs18/santosbot/backend/README.md

     I[Return quote]
 ```

-All quotes were generated using the [jupyter notebook](https://jupyter.org/) file on "/api/utils/Gustavo Santos Quote Extractor.ipynb",
+> All quotes were generated using the [jupyter notebook](https://jupyter.org/) file on **"/backend/utils/Gustavo Santos Quote Extractor.ipynb"**,
-which is simply extracting all quotes found on http://www.citador.pt/frases/citacoes/a/gustavo-santos/1 and creating the dictionary found on "/api/api/quotes.py"
+which is simply extracting all quotes found on http://www.citador.pt/frases/citacoes/a/gustavo-santos/ and creating the dictionary found on **"/backend/api/quotes.py"**